chengongpp/go-optimization-guide/docs/01-common-patterns/worker-pool.md

 # Goroutine Worker Pools in Go

-Go’s lightweight concurrency model makes spawning goroutines nearly free in terms of syntax and initial memory footprint—but that freedom isn’t as cheap as it may seem at first glance.
-Under high load, unbounded concurrency can quickly lead to excessive memory usage, increased context switching, and unpredictable performance, or even system crashes.
-A goroutine worker pool introduces controlled parallelism by capping the number of concurrent workers, helping to maintain a balance between resource usage, latency, and throughput.
+Go’s concurrency model makes it deceptively easy to spin up thousands of goroutines—but that ease can come at a cost.
+Each goroutine starts small, but under load, unbounded concurrency can cause memory usage to spike, context switches to pile up, and overall performance to become unpredictable.

+A worker pool helps apply backpressure by limiting the number of active goroutines.
+Instead of spawning one per task, a fixed pool handles work in controlled parallelism—keeping memory usage predictable and avoiding overload.
+This makes it easier to maintain steady performance even as demand scales.

 ## Why Worker Pools Matter